1948 Columbia River flood: Response

 In the United States, National Guard troops deployed throughout the region to assist with disaster relief during and after the flood.
 President Harry Truman visited Washington on a campaign trip in June 1948.
 During his visit, he toured flood damaged areas around the Portland metro area and Wenatchee.
 Truman expressed support for more extensive flood control infrastructure in the Northwest while speaking in Seattle, but a speech he gave in Portland a few days later focused more on development of the river for commerce and focused less on flooding and safety.

 Throughout the flooded area, waterways were altered to limit the chances of future flooding.
 A joint commission involving the United States and Canada had been formed in 1944 to study improvements that could be made to the Columbia River system, and it gained further urgency following the flooding in 1948.
 The result of this commission was the Columbia River Treaty, which was ratified between the two nations in 1964.
 Smaller waterways were also altered, such as in Kimberley, British Columbia where Mark Creek was diverted into a flume.

 Partially in response to the 1948 floods, the United States Congress passed the Flood Control Act of 1950 funding the construction of several new dams and levee systems in the Columbia River watershed.
-Several dams owned by the United States Army Corps of Engineers resulted from this act including The Dalles Dam, as well as dams owned by sub-national entities like Priest Rapids Dam.
+Multiple dams owned by the United States Army Corps of Engineers resulted from this act including The Dalles Dam, as well as dams owned by sub-national entities like Priest Rapids Dam.
 As a result of these projects, major flooding on the Columbia River is far less likely.

+In popular culture

+These songs were inspired by the flood.